Window Insert Measuring Made Easy

 Q: How noticeable are Indow inserts?

 Unlike cloudy film glazes and bulky framed interior storm windows, Indow inserts are frameless, composed of highly transparent acrylic glazing and practically disappear from sight when installed into a window frame.
-This is part of why we use our laser measurement system – because it’s so precise, our compression tubing can have an extremely low profile.
+This is all because of our proprietary measurement software.
+It checks the accuracy of your window measurements as they are entered, allowing for a level of precision that ensures our compression tubing can have an extremely low profile.

 Q: What are the Safety Chains used for?